-Bitcoin blockchain is a public database of all transactions ever made in the Bitcoin system.
+Blockchain is a public database of all transactions ever made in the Bitcoin and other cryptocurrencies systems.
 By means of this database, every user can easily find out how many bitcoins belonged to a certain address in a certain period of time.
 The functioning of this database is supported by the efforts of many bitcoin miners.

 How it works?

 Each new block contains a hash of a previous one, which creates a chain of blocks that originates from the very first block in a system called a genesis block.
 It is almost impossible to edit information a separate block, because it also requires editing the information of all subsequent blocks.
 Due to this feature, Bitcoin system saves itself from double spending (re-spending of already expended funds) and other falsifications.

 As a rule, miners build new blocks on the last existing ones, including links and references to them.
 Continuation of the chain is considered valid only if it contains information about previous operations in a chain and starts from a genesis block.

 Initially, blockchain technology ensured independence and freedom of every single chain and didn’t assume any administrators.
 Eventually, a new technology evoked interest in large corporations and financial institutions which led to the emerging of more centralized forms of blocking.